What is Color Theory?

 These primary and secondary colors are all fixated on what we call a color wheel, which is essentially a visual representation of how colors are “ordered.”
 (In a sense, it is a circle after all.)

 The wheel is what helps artists and designers pair colors together.
 For example, need two colors that’ll stand out against each other?
-Colors that sit diagonally across from each other on the wheel are known as complimentary colors.
+Colors that sit diagonally across from each other on the wheel are known as complementary colors.
 When used correctly, they’re great for drawing the eye.

 The wheel also features cool and warm colors, another category of colors that artists and designers rely heavily on when choosing color palettes.